 Portable wellness and nutrition.

-Brands are starting to integrate superfoods into snacks in order to give busy shoppers a quick health fix on the fly.
+Brands are integrating superfoods into snacks in order to give shoppers a quick health fix on the fly.

 The undeniable one to watch is the rise of 'plant power'.
 Brands like 'Be Natural' have communicated this well with their plant-based snacking products.

 Also worth considering is the ongoing war on sugar, meaning savoury product innovation could be more likely to succeed than sweet, depending on the category.

 “People are realising in a big way that snacking, if done right, can really help them be their best... a healthy snack in the afternoon helps put down cravings, keeping you from a big meal or an unhealthy snack that makes you feel horrible and crashes your energy.” - Robbie Rech (Co-founder of Hope Foods).